Powerlearnproject/se-day1-assignment-priscillanzula/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

 Software engineering is the art of science  of designing , building and maintaining software solutions  that help solve real world problems using engineering principles.
-It basically enables the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment eductaion and healthcare.
+It basically enables the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment education and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.

-1. Development of programming langauages.
+1. Development of programming languages.
    This milestone emphasized the need for structured development methodologies, formal design processes, and systematic approaches to building software.
     It led to the development of software lifecycle models like the Waterfall Model.

-3. Estabblishment of software engineering asa discipline.
+3. Estabblishment of software engineering as a discipline.
    This milestone  was pionered by  Edsger Dijkstra and it helped improve software reliability and efficiency, laying the foundation for modern programming practices.

 5. The rise of Agile methodologies.